hazelcast/hazelcast-jdbc/README.md

 # Hazelcast JDBC Driver
-Hazelcast JDBC Driver allows Java application to connect to a Hazelcast using standard JDBC API.
+Hazelcast JDBC Driver allows Java applications to connect to Hazelcast using the standard JDBC API.

 ## Supported Hazeclast version

-The version on the driver should be compatible to the same Hazelcast version (i.e. `hazelcast-jdbc:4.2` is compatible to `hazelcast:4.2`).
+The minor version of the driver must be the same as the Hazelcast version you're connecting to (e.g. `hazelcast-jdbc:4.2` is compatible to
+`hazelcast:4.2`).
+In the future we plan to support broader client compatibility.

 ## Download the Driver